Azure/communication-ui-library/docs/DesignPrinciples.md

 While customizability regards the visual aspects, controllability is the equivalent for functional aspects.
 The UI framework fully enables developers to implement their own business logic.
 The developer has full control to define behavior.
 Richer composites may provide default behavior but the developer can always override that behavior, intercept and drop or reroute flows, or decide to use the more granular layers for full control.

 ## Debuggable

 The UI framework is deterministic and thanks to controllability provides many hooks for the developer to analyze its behavior.
 The framework is easy to reason about thanks to its declarative and unidirectional nature.
 A change during execution time can be easily observed and debugged or logged by the developer.
+The framework works with popular developer tools out of the box, such as the React developer tools or Redux tools if the developer chooses a Redux archictecture.

 ## Accessible